TwitchViejoSarmi/P3-Interactive-Sound/README.md

 - **Coalescence** - The beloved climactic piece from the original Risk of Rain, known for its emotional build and complex layering
 - **The Raindrop that Fell to the Sky** - An atmospheric piece that showcases Christodoulou's melodic sensibilities

-### Chris Christodoulou's Musical Style
+### Why This Approach?

-Chris Christodoulou's composition approach is characterized by:
+Our soundtrack is based of Chris Christodoulou's composition approach which is characterized by:

 - **Progressive Rock Influence**: Heavy inspiration from 70s prog rock bands like King Crimson, Pink Floyd, and Dream Theater
 - **Complex Time Signatures**: Frequent use of irregular meters and polyrhythmic structures